robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Hope I got everything you need.
 I was in a bit of a hurry," she said as she handed him the canvas bag.
 He disappeared into his room.

-By the time he'd re-emerged, everyone had settled into the tiny living room.
+By the time he'd re-emerged, everyone had a cuppa.
 Sarah pulled up a kitchen chair.

 "Everyone's tired, so we'll keep this short," she said.
 "Just want to make sure everyone's safe."